eschwartz/python_data_processing_sample/README.md

 > Take a data file containing scored samples and produce the N highest scores and sample ids, ordered by descending score.

 This solution prioritizes memory efficiency and dev time efficiency.
-The script can process a file with **480,000 records using < 200kb of memory**.
+The script can process a file with **1,000,000 records in 23s using < 200kb of memory**.
 See [Profiler](#profiler) for details.

 ## Usage